Sports, Wednesday, February 5th

 Clayton Lowery had 18 points for Mount Pleasant while Brody Bender finished with a double-double, scoring 10 points to go along with 11 boards.

-The Panthers were outscored 15-8 by the Regals in the second quarter, as Regina grabbed a 27-24 half-time led.
+The Panthers were outscored 15-8 by the Regals in the second quarter, as Regina grabbed a 27-24 half-time lead.

 From there, it was all Mount Pleasant.

-The Panthers hounded the Regals’ top scorer Masen Miller all night.
+The Panthers hounded the Regals’ top scorer, Masen Miller, all night.

 Miller, who averages 25 per night, was held to just 10 points last night — which included a three-quarter heave at the end of the second quarter.